Wansapanataym: 1999 film

-Wansapanataym (also known as Wansapanataym: The Movie) is a 1999 Filipino fantasy comedy-drama film directed by Johnny Manahan.
-It is a film adaptation of the series and was released in May 26, 1999.
-The story is about an orphaned girl named Anna (Shaina Magdayao) who searches for her long-lost father (Christopher de Leon) whom she was able to find with the help of a guardian angel Barbiel (Serena Dalrymple).
+Wansapanataym (also known as Wansapanataym: The Movie) is a 1999 Filipino fantasy comedy-drama film directed by Johnny Manahan, and was released in May 26, 1999.
+A film adaptation, it is a remake of the episode "Kapirasong Langit" directed by Chito S. Roño.
+The story follows Anna (Shaina Magdayao), an orphaned girl who sets out in search of her long-lost father (Christopher de Leon), aided by a guardian angel named Barbiel (Serena Dalrymple).